Erice

 Frequently Asked Questions

-What is the importance of the Erice Denomination for Sicily?
+What is the importance of the Erice denomination for Sicily?

-The Erice Denomination represents an important Sicilian winemaking heritage, contributing to the promotion of high-quality wines in the region.
+The Erice denomination represents an important Sicilian winemaking heritage, contributing to the promotion of high-quality wines in the region.

 What makes Nero d'Avola unique among Erice wines?

-What dishes pair well with Erice wines?
+Which dishes pair well with Erice wines?

 Erice wines pair well with traditional Sicilian dishes, grilled meats, and aged cheeses.

-Where can I purchase Erice Denomination wines?
+Where can I buy wines from the Erice denomination?

 Megamenu